-What Is a Treatment Plan?
+What Is a Mental Health Treatment Plan?

-- High-priority treatment goals
+- High-priority goals to achieve during treatment.

 What Is the Purpose of a Treatment Plan?

-- Feel satisfied
+- Feel motivated

-- Boost self-confidence
+- Boost their self-esteem

-- Concentrate better
+- Concentrate on their priorities

-- Avoid confusion
+- Avoid distraction

 The Goals and Objectives of Mental Health Treatment Plans